RubiMonti/Neural-Network-Catan/README.md

 ## Explanation of the proyect

 The goal of this project is to:

-    - Build a simulator that can execute the game of catan and all variables and information are available to the player at any moment during the game.
+    * Build a simulator that can execute the game of catan and all variables and information are available to the player at any moment during the game.

-    -Create an artificial intelligence able to beat 3 players whose actions are chosen randomly.
+    * Create an artificial intelligence able to beat 3 players whose actions are chosen randomly.

 For more information, read the paper located at the base directory of this repositoy.